Search

 We earn a commission for products purchased through some links in this article

-New year, new routine?
-From power-generating spin studios to pink-hued Pilates hideaways and confidence-boosting dance classes, these are the London workouts set to define 2026.
+Looking to refresh your fitness routine?
+From power-generating spin studios to pink-hued Pilates hideaways and confidence-boosting dance classes, these are the London workouts worth booking.

-Whether you’re vowing to finally fix your posture, move more mindfully or simply find a workout you enjoy, 2026’s newest gyms and classes are here to help.
+Whether you’re vowing to finally fix your posture, move more mindfully or simply find a workout you enjoy, the city’s newest gyms and classes are here to help.
 Think low-pressure confidence builders, high-tech studios and wellness-led spaces that feel more like sanctuaries than sweat boxes.

 Woman on a reformer Pilates machine at Sana Pilates